 Open enrollment is important because you may change your health plan without answering any health questions.
 This allows you to be eligible for a health plan you may not be outside of the open enrollment period.
 Open enrollment could be a good time to review different health insurance options if your family is changing or growing.

 - Individual vs. Family Health Plans

-- Remember Your Open Enrollment Dates for 2023
+- Remember Your Open Enrollment Dates

 - Determine What Type of Health Insurance Your Family Needs

 - Look at the Health Insurance Marketplace to Shop For Different Insurers and Plans

 - Check Your Eligibility for Health Insurance Subsidies

 - What Can You Do If Your Family Missed Open Enrollment?